 Policy of cookies and other similar technologies

-1. In connection with sharing the content of websites, http://Symlog.eu (hereinafter referred to as the "Website" or "Blog") uses the so-called cookies, i.e. information saved by servers on the user's end device, which servers can read each time you connect to this end device, may also use other technologies with functions similar or identical to cookies.
-In this document, information on cookies also applies to other similar technologies used as part of our websites.
-Cookie files (so-called "cookies") are IT data, in particular text files, which are stored in the end device of the website user.
-Cookies usually contain the name of the website domain they come from, the storage time on the end device and a unique number.
+1. In connection with the sharing of the content of the websites https://symlog.eu (hereinafter referred to as the "Website" or "Blog"), the so-called cookies, i.e. information saved by servers on the user's end device, which servers can read each time you connect to this end device, may also use other technologies with functions similar or identical to cookies.
+In this document, information on cookies also applies to other similar technologies used on our websites.
+Cookie files (so-called "cookies") are IT data, in particular text files, which are stored on the end device of the website user.
+Cookies usually contain the domain name of the website they come from, their storage time on the end device and a unique number.

 2. Cookies are used to:

 a) adapting the content of websites to the user's preferences and optimizing the use of websites; in particular, these files allow to recognize the user's device of the website and properly display the website, tailored to his individual needs,